PhantomInsights/tweet-transcriber/README.md

 # Tweet Transcriber

-This project implements a custom algorithm that extracts the most important values from a given tweet url, converts it into a `MArkdown`  formatted text and mirrors any images into `Imgur`.
+This project implements a custom algorithm that extracts the most important values from a given tweet url, converts it into a `Markdown`  formatted text and mirrors any images into `Imgur`.

 The formatted message and images are then posted to `Reddit` with a simple bot framework.

-The code has been organized in a way that you will only require to call one function with a tweet HTML source and you will get all the important values in a dictionary.
+The code has been organized in a way that you will only require to call one function with a tweet JSON source and you will get all the important values in a dictionary.
 This way you can integrate it into your data pipelines with very low effort.

 It was fully developed in `Python` and it is inspired by similar projects seen on `Reddit` that appear to be defunct.

 The 2 most important files are:

-* `twitter.py` : This script includes 2 functions, one extracts all important values from a tweet HTML source and the other creates a `Markdown` text and mirrors twitter images to Imgur.
+* `twitter.py` : This script includes 2 functions, one extracts all important values from a tweet JSON source and the other creates a `Markdown` text and mirrors twitter images to Imgur.

 * `bot_sidewide.py` : A Reddit bot that checks all posts from the domain twitter.com and replies to them with a transcribed tweet.